 The McLoughlin Brother’s Typewriter’ – An illustrated article

-Little information is known about the McLoughlin Brother’s typewriter.
-It appeared on the market in 1884 for $10 and was marketed for adults and children.
-However it is not a toy typewriter, as such, as it is built solidly from cast iron and quality machined parts.
+Little is known about the McLoughlin Brothers’ typewriter.
+It appeared on the market in 1884 for $10 and was marketed to both adults and children.
+However, it is not a toy typewriter per se, as it is solidly built from cast iron and quality machined parts.

-To type, the handle is rotated to select a character.
-Then the handle is depressed, causing the whole spring loaded carriage assembly to sink down, bringing the type-wheel (shown below) into contact with the paper.
+To type, the user rotates the handle to select a character, then depresses it.
+This causes the entire spring-loaded carriage assembly to sink downward, bringing the type-wheel (shown below) into contact with the paper.
 Inking is accomplished with two felt rollers.

-Here is a colorful description to use the McLoughlin Brother’s Typewriter from its manual.
-“The method of printing is so simple that a child can operate it without instruction, as the movement is similar to the hand organ, as you simply turn the crank and grind out the words by the yard if necessary.”
+Here is a colorful description from the McLoughlin Brothers’ typewriter manual: “The method of printing is so simple that a child can operate it without instruction, as the movement is similar to the hand organ, as you simply turn the crank and grind out the words by the yard if necessary.”

 The McLoughlin Brothers are considered the foremost American children’s book and game makers of the late 19th century.
-However their little typewriter did not sell well, as there are few surviving examples today.
+However, their little typewriter did not sell well, as few surviving examples exist today.

-The informative full page advertisement (shown in two sections below) is from the McLoughlin Brothers’ 1886 general catalogue.
-The richly illustrated cover is shown next to it.
+The informative full-page advertisement (shown in two sections below) is from the McLoughlin Brothers’ 1886 general catalogue.
+The richly illustrated cover is shown alongside it.

 “Although especially designed for young people, its practical perfection as a machine, its low price, simplicity and thorough reliability in the work it turns out, make it desirable alike to professional men, clergymen, business men, etc.”